What can you do if people send you unwanted explicit photos online? It's complicated | CBC News

 'Blocking and deleting'

-Morritt-Jacobs has always remained professional when contacting people through social media, she said, but now has boundaries.
+Morritt-Jacobs said she's always remained professional when contacting people through social media, but now has boundaries.

 "No, I won't have a drink with you.
 No, I am not going to call you at one in the morning … I have no problem blocking and deleting," she said.